The Scariest Part About Halloween Shouldn’t Be How Much You Spend

 According to this list of AMC’s ticket prices, an outing for two adults would run you almost $30 — before the popcorn (100% necessary).

-Stay home, pop your own and enjoy one of Netflix’s creepy offerings.
+Stay home, pop your own and enjoy one of the creepy offerings on Netflix.
 Plus, if you get too freaked out, you can always turn on the lights.